noties/Adapt/README.md

 ```

 **NB!** A list of `Item`s supplied to `AdaptViewGroup` must have unique ids for the same
-type (multiple items of the same typ cannot have duplicate ids). `Item.NO_ID` can be used, but this would
+type (multiple items of the same type cannot have duplicate ids). `Item.NO_ID` can be used, but this would
 result in `Item`'s view being created each time anew.
 So, if possible, consider having unique ids even
 for supplementary items.

-Note that `TransitionChangeHandler` allows to run transition animations of items change almost effortlessly.
-Unfortunately, but not surprisingly, Android transitions do not support cancellation.
-So it is possible
-to have multiple transitions running when changing items frequently.

 ### Item